 Valuable patents by definition are patents that provide substantial economic benefit to their owners.
 Patent value is driven by different criteria: Is the patented technology used in products, is there significant revenue attached to those products, and can the use of the patented technology be detected and proved?
 The corollary question is equally important for inventors; how can I ensure my patent applications are more valuable?
 Existing patent tools provide quality and strength metrics that help to some extent.
 However, missing are accurate analytics that provide a thorough valuation determination.

-Patent value and patent quality are used interchangeably and are often confused and misunderstood, and it is important to understand the distinction between the two.
+Patent value and patent quality are used interchangeably and are often confused and misunderstood.
+It is therefore important to understand the distinction between the two.

 A patent draws its value from a section referred to as the claims.
 Invariably the claims are the most important part of a patent and their analysis is an absolute requirement for determining value, they define the literal boundary of the patent owner’s right to exclude.

-The Pelent Patent Rating system is a quantitative system that measures the extent a patent is used in products, the revenue attributed to those products, and can the patented technology be detected.
+The Pelent Patent Rating system is a quantitative system that measures a) the probability that a patent is used in products, b) the revenue attributed to those products, and c) the extent that the patented technology be detected.
 The system analyzes and rates each patent using a scale from A through D. A-rated patents represent patents with the highest economic value, B-rated patents have medium value, C-rated patents have low value and D-rated patents are unlikely to have value.

 Patent ratings provide critical insight for a given portfolio.
 Results are available in a raw data format or compiled into Portfolio Analysis Report.
-The raw data format is useful for patent specialist for specific requirements.
-The Portfolio Analysis is suited for financial analysts, portfolio managers and company stakeholders.
-The report provides a snapshot of a portfolio's status and includes:
+The raw data format is useful for patent specialists, the Portfolio Analysis Report is suited for financial analysts, portfolio managers and company stakeholders.
+The report provides a snapshot of a portfolio’s status and includes: